How To Determine The Resistance Of A Wire

 Advancements in Materials

 Material science is constantly evolving, leading to the development of new materials with improved electrical properties.
-For example, researchers are exploring the use of carbon nanotubes and graphene as conductors, which offer higher conductivity and strength compared to traditional materials like copper and aluminum.
+Because of that, for example, researchers are exploring the use of carbon nanotubes and graphene as conductors, which offer higher conductivity and strength compared to traditional materials like copper and aluminum.
 These materials could revolutionize electrical wiring, enabling more efficient power transmission and smaller, lighter electronic devices.

 Another trend is the development of high-temperature superconductors, which exhibit zero resistance below a critical temperature.
 While still in the research and development phase, these materials hold the promise of lossless power transmission and revolutionary applications in fields like medicine and transportation.